cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 ## Synopsis

 This document details how to build CLI and REST interfaces for a module.
-Examples from various SDK modules will be included.
+Examples from various SDK modules are included.

 ## CLI

 One of the main interfaces for an application is the [command-line interface](../interfaces/cli.md).
-This entrypoint created by the application developer will add commands from the application's modules to let end-users create [**messages**](./messages-and-queries.md#messages) and [**queries**](./messages-and-queries.md#queries).
+This entrypoint adds commands from the application's modules to let end-users create [**messages**](./messages-and-queries.md#messages) and [**queries**](./messages-and-queries.md#queries).
 The CLI files are typically found in the `./x/moduleName/client/cli` folder.

 ### Transaction Commands

 [Transactions](../core/transactions.md) are created by users to wrap messages that trigger state changes when they get included in a valid block.
 Transaction commands typically have their own `tx.go` file in the module `./x/moduleName/client/cli` folder.
 The commands are specified in getter functions prefixed with `GetCmd` and include the name of the command.
-Here is an example from the [nameservice tutorial](https://cosmos.network/docs/tutorial/cli.html#transactions):
+Here is an example from the [nameservice tutorial](https://github.com/cosmos/sdk-application-tutorial/blob/c6754a1e313eb1ed973c5c91dcc606f2fd288811/tutorial/cli.md#transactions):

 ```go
 func GetCmdBuyName(cdc *codec.Codec) *cobra.Command {